Skeptycal/python-guide/docs/dev/env.rst

 for you.
 If your Vim is compiled with ``+python`` you can also utilize some very handy plugins to do these checks from within the editor.

 For PEP8 checking and pyflakes, you can install vim-flake8_.
-Now you can map the function ``Flake8`` to any hotkey or action you want in Vim.
+You can map the function ``Flake8`` to any hotkey or action you want in Vim.
 The plugin will display errors at the bottom of the screen, and provide an easy way to jump to the corresponding line.
 It's very handy to call this function whenever you save